Add To Favorites

 When a student's poem is in its final form, have it transposed onto poster board using Crayola Rainbow Twistables.
 Use white space on the paper to create an illustration to accompany the poem.
 The illustration may also be created on a separate piece of construction paper.

 Often a poem has a distinct shape on paper.
 Why?
 Because the way it is written affects how it is read aloud.
 Poetry readers take a breath at the end of each line, so sometimes a poem has one-word lines.
 These words are often startling or especially descriptive.
 What shape will your poetry take?

-When your poem is in its final form, transpose it on posterboard with Crayola Rainbow Twistables.
-Notice how the rainbow of colors you twist out from the barrel echoes the subtle shades of feelings found in your poetry.
+When student poems are in its final form, transpose them on posterboard with Crayola Rainbow Twistables.
+Notice how the rainbow of colors twist out from the barrel echoes the subtle shades of feelings found in poetry.

 Create a 3-D braille chart simply with Crayola® School Glue, Markers and paper.